-Where to Stay in Malaga First Time: Best Areas
+Where to Stay in Malaga- Best Areas

-In this blog, I will help you to find where to stay in Malaga for tourist, for families, and near the beach.
+Where to Stay in Malaga for first-time visitors?
+In this blog, I will help you to find the best areas to stay in Malaga for tourists (include map and video), and the best hotels in Malaga for all budgets.

-Founded in 770 BC by Phoenicians, Malaga is one of the oldest cities in the world, and is the birthplace of Pablo Picasso. it’s the second-largest city in the Spanish region of Andalusia, the biggest town on the Costa del Sol.
+Founded in 770 BC by Phoenicians, Malaga is one of the oldest cities in the world, and is the birthplace of Pablo Picasso.
+It’s the second-largest city in the Spanish region of Andalusia, the biggest town on the Costa del Sol.

 Malaga is one of the top destination in Costa del sol, along with Marbella.
 This port city has 300 days of sunshine each year.
-Malaga has 3,800 hectares of vineyards and is one of the world’s oldest wine regions.
-Known for its blend of beautiful beaches, historic city sights, and beautiful rural scenery, Malaga is a city that has something for everyone.
+Malaga is one of the world’s oldest wine regions.
+Known for its blend of beautiful beaches, historic sights, and beautiful scenery, Malaga has something for everyone.

-đź’– Best Area for first-timers:Centro (Downtown Malaga, Old City)
+💖 Best Area for first-timers:Centro (Downtown Malaga, Old City)

-đź’Ž Best luxury hotel:Gran Hotel Miramar GL
+💎 Best luxury hotel:Gran Hotel Miramar GL

 🏨 Best mid-range hotel:Ilunion Málaga